jeremychiefgeek/gamedevcourse/readme.md

 #### Project 1A: Mathematical & Array Utilities Collection

-**REVISED:** This project now focuses on computation and arrays without file I/O.
+This project now focuses on computation and arrays without file I/O.

 Create a suite of 4 command-line tools that demonstrate C fundamentals: